 You must not use our website or its content in any way which is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

-We are not responsible the content of external – that is non riderater.co.uk – links posted on this website.
+We are not responsible the content of external – i.e. non RideRater.co.uk – links posted on this website.

-The laws of England and Wales shall govern your use of the site and you hereby agree to submit to the exclusive jurisdiction of the English courts.
+The laws of England & Wales – and where applicable the wider United Kingdom – shall govern your use of the site and you hereby agree to submit to the exclusive jurisdiction of the English – and where applicable UK – courts.